meilisearch/documentation/reference/api/search.md

 **Expected value**: an array of attributes or `["*"]` **Default value**: `null`

-Crops the selected fields to the length indicated by the [`cropLength`](#crop-length) parameter.
+Crops the selected fields in the returned results to the length indicated by the [`cropLength`](#crop-length) parameter.
+When `attributesToCrop` is set, each returned document contains an extra field called `_formatted`.
+This object contains the cropped version of the selected attributes.

 By default, crop boundaries are marked by the ellipsis character (`…`).
 You can change this by using the [`cropMarker`](#crop-marker) search parameter.

-When `attributesToCrop` is set, each returned document contains an extra field called `_formatted`.
-This object contains the cropped version of the selected attributes.

 Optionally, you can indicate a custom crop length for any attributes given to `attributesToCrop`: `attributesToCrop=["attributeNameA:5", "attributeNameB:9"]`.
 If configured, these values have priority over `cropLength`.